-2. Incorrect Image Format
+2. Use the Correct Image Format

 The format used for the image plays a vital role.
 As a general rule of thumb, use PNG for vector graphics and computer-generated images such as clip art etc. Use JPEG for photographs or images with a variety of colours.
 For a detailed explanation, check out this awesome StackOverflow answer.

-3. Not using Progressive JPEGs
+3. Use Progressive JPEGs